nathnim/track_and_count/README.md

 </p>

 <p align="justify">
 Traditional methods used to determine electoral fraud are based on a statistical analysis of irregularities in Vote-Turnout distributions.
-Among the most observed anomalies are <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2934485">coarse vote percentages</a>, zero-dispersion distribution of votes within one electorate, and a peak in the distribution of votes at high turnout rates for one candidate.
+Among the most commonly observed anomalies are <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2934485">coarse vote percentages</a>, zero-dispersion distribution of votes within one electorate, and a peak in the distribution of votes at high turnout rates for one candidate.
 Such electoral statistical methods are very developed in Russia where a large array of data is collected and analyzed by Dr. Sergey Shpilkin (rus. <a href="https://www.facebook.com/sergey.shpilkin">Сергей Шпилькин</a>).
-However, the statistical analysis is relatively difficult to explain to a general audience with a highly varying level of mathematical education.
+However, the statistical analysis is relatively difficult to explain to a general public with a highly varying level of mathematical education.
 Our algorithm, in turn, provides visual and simple interpretable results: the demonstration of ballot staffing on a video is a clear argument that is difficult to reject.
 Importantly, our algorithm does not gather any personal information since it does not use face recognition technology.
 We test our algorithm on short video samples available publicly on YouTube.
-These samples were recorded by video cameras installed in polling stations <a href="https://aceproject.org/electoral-advice/archive/questions/replies/291099047">in Russia</a> where they had been installed in 2012.
+These samples were recorded at polling stations <a href="https://aceproject.org/electoral-advice/archive/questions/replies/291099047">in Russia</a> where video cameras were installed installed in 2012.
 </p>

 ![Gif example](https://github.com/maxmarkov/track_and_count/blob/master/example/example_count.gif)